-The 3G hardware represents a major advance in RF digitization capabilities with the introduction of 20 GHz 10-level samplers, each digitizing the entire usable receiver IF of 1-9 GHz for a single antenna polarization.
+The 3G hardware represents a major advance in RF digitization capabilities with the introduction of $\sim$ 20 GHz 10-level samplers, each digitizing the entire usable receiver IF of 1-9 GHz for a single antenna polarization.
 Unlike previous generations, two polarizations are available simultaneously from all 23 antennas.
 This corresponds to a raw data rate of nearly 4 Tbps, a four-fold increase over the second generation CARMA correlator.
 In contrast to previous designs, each ADC resides on an independent card directly connected to two FPGA boards through high-speed (10 Gbps) transceiver lanes.
 Each FPGA board contains a single Altera Stratix IV GT device with 530,000 logic elements.

 The use of ultra-wideband ADCs alters the layout of FPGA signal processing to be more input-centric as opposed to band-centric, as was previously the case.
-In particular, the former analog downconversion process, which created eight analog 500 MHz IF sub-bands connected to parallel bands of correlator hardware, is now performed digitally by 'bandformer' FPGA boards-the boards directly connected to ADCs via high-speed serial links.
-These boards combine the signal processing functionality of the previous digitizer boards with flexible IF downconversion capabilities.
+In particular, the former analog downconversion process, which created eight analog 500 MHz IF sub-bands connected to parallel bands of correlator hardware, is now performed digitally by 'bandformer' FPGA boards, which receive the raw ADC data via high-speed serial links.
+These boards combine the signal processing functionality of the 2G CARMA digitizer boards with flexible IF downconversion capabilities.
 A pair of bandformer FPGA boards both receive the full output from a single ADC and process it into four independent IF sub-bands each, for a total of eight observing bands.
-Each observing band is defined by its IF center frequency and bandwidth (the latter ranging from $1.25\,\mathrm{GHz}$ to $2\,\mathrm{MHz}$ ).
-Restrictions on center frequency and bandwidth values are detailed in §5.2 and §5.3, respectively.
-Each sub-band has $\approx 130,000\,\mathrm{FPGA}$ logic elements available for signal processing, including the new digital downconversion function-significantly less than the $\approx 180,000\,\mathrm{logic}$ elements per input per band of the 2G correlator.
-However, the highly oversampled input data rate (relative to the sub-band output frequency) greatly reduces the computational complexity of certain functionality-in particular delay processing (§5.1)-and as a result the decimation filter quality (§5.3 and §5.4) remains unchanged compared to the 2G system.
+Each observing band is defined by its IF center frequency and bandwidth (the latter ranging from 1280 MHz to 2 MHz).
+Restrictions on center frequency and bandwidth values are detailed in §5.3 and §5.4, respectively.
+Each sub-band has $\approx$ 130,000 FPGA logic elements available for signal processing, including the new digital downconversion function-significantly less than the $\approx$ 180,000 logic elements per input per band of the 2G correlator.
+However, the highly oversampled input data rate (relative to the sub-band output frequency) greatly reduces the computational complexity of certain functionality-in particular delay processing (§5.1)-and as a result the decimation filter quality (§5.4 and §5.5) remains unchanged compared to the 2G system.